RohitDey-Dev/CO2-Emission-Prediction-From-Vehicles/README.md

 # CO2-Emission-Prediction-From-Vehicles
-•	Developed a Random Forest model that achieved 96.59% accuracy in CO2 emission prediction, outperforming baseline methods
-•	Identified engine size and fuel consumption as key emission factors, enhancing decision-making with interactive dashboards
-•	Aligned with 5 UN SDGs, offering insights to reduce urban air pollution and promote sustainable transportation.
+This project predicts vehicle CO2 emissions using a Random Forest model with 96.59% accuracy, focusing on key factors such as engine size, cylinder count, and fuel consumption.
+Analyzing 3,105 vehicle records, it offers valuable insights for manufacturers to design more fuel-efficient vehicles and for policymakers to implement data-driven regulations.
+The analysis utilized Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn) and Power BI for interactive visualizations.
+Importantly, the project aligns with several UN Sustainable Development Goals (SDGs), including Climate Action (SDG 13) and Sustainable Cities and Communities (SDG 11), by providing data-driven strategies to mitigate emissions and promote sustainable transportation